LydiaFrance/Reproducible_Figures_R/AssignmentExample/example_assignment.md

 ## Step 01: Create `assignment.rmd`

 Write your assignment up in an r markdown file.
-Firstly start with your title, and then

 ## Step 02: Write your answer for Question 01.